Algebraic groups generated by semisimple elements: Introduction

 In~\cite{Po}, these observations were applied to compute the Makar-Limanov invariant of an affine variety.
 Also they are useful in the study of so-called flexible varieties.
 Namely, let $X$ be an affine algebraic variety and $\SAut(X)$ be the subgroup of the automorphism group $\Aut(X)$ generated by all $\Ga$-subgroups.
 Clearly, if an additively generated linear algebraic group $G$ acts on $X$, then the image of $G$ in $\Aut(X)$ is contained in $\SAut(X)$.
 In particular, if $G$ acts on $X$ with an open orbit, then $\SAut(X)$ acts on $X$ with an open orbit, and by~\cite{AFKKZ} the action of $\SAut(X)$ on its open orbit is infinitely transitive.

 Let us say that a connected linear algebraic group $G$ is \emph{multiplicatively generated}, if $G$ is generated by all its $\Gm$-subgroups.
-The aim of this note is to characterize multiplicatively generated subgroups and to describe the maximal multiplicatively generated subgroup $G^{\mult}$ in an arbitrary connected linear algebraic group $G$.
+The aim of this note is to characterize multiplicatively generated groups and to describe the maximal multiplicatively generated subgroup $G^{\mult}$ in a connected linear algebraic group $G$.
+It is well known that any reductive group is multiplicatively generated, and we are interested in what happens beyond the reductive case for being generated by semisimple elements.
+In particular, we obtain an effective description of the characteristic subgroup $G^{\mult}$ in a connected linear algebraic group~$G$.
 The corresponding results are formulated in the next section.

+A natural problem is to describe the subgroup $G^{\mult}$ in a connected linear algebraic group over an arbitrary field, in particular, over an algebraically closed field of positive characteristic.
+In this note, we make significant use of facts and techniques that are specific to algebraically closed fields and/or fields of characteristic zero.
+For example, they include decompositions~(\ref{ttt}), the Lie algebras techniques, the exponential map, and full reducibility of representations of reductive groups.
+So it is hardly possible to directly transfer the results of this note into a positive characteristic.
+We expect new ideas and approaches that will allow to deal with the case of an arbitrary ground field.